spc476/a09/README.txt

 	-L line

 		The line number for the DATA statements.
 It defaults to starting with 10.
-I can be any value between 0 and 63999.
+It can be any value between 0 and 63999.
 		It is an error if any of these lines overlap with the code statements.